chris-milsted/sa-demo-ondat/Demo-Building.md

 ### Create SSH Keys

 * Create SSH keys for your EC2 instances [10] in the region where you will create the cluster.
-This will give you the option you to SSH into worker nodes.
+This will give you the option to SSH into worker nodes.

 ```bash
 # create your key pair.